Here’s a situation that comes up for many people: you move in later life.

 Or maybe it’s your older mother — or father, or other older relative — who’s moving to a new town, perhaps to be closer to you, or otherwise be somewhere more conducive to aging in place.

-Such a move means that you’ll need to establish care with a new primary care doctor.
+Such a move means that you’ll need to establish care with a new primary care provider.

-For most older adults, establishing a good working relationship with a new doctor is a challenge.
+For most older adults, establishing a good working relationship with a new health provider is a challenge.
 If nothing else, it can take some time to feel that each party knows and understands the other.

 But it’s also in many cases a terrific opportunity to review a person’s health and healthcare.
 Provided, of course, that everyone involved makes an effort, and has good information to work with.

-In this post, I’ll share my list of the most useful health information that you should bring to that first visit with the new primary care doctor.
+In this post, I’ll share my list of the most useful medical records and health information that you should bring to that first visit with the new primary care provider.

 Do you have to bring this information?
 Of course not.
 In my own experience, most people bring nothing more than a medication list, if that.
 And they leave it to the new doctors to request health information from the previous doctors, which often arrives well after that first new patient visit.